 BEng Mechanical Engineering

 - Materials and Engineering Research Institute

-My main research focus is on advanced and smart materials having unusual mechanical and thermal properties.
+Professor Alderson's main research focus is on advanced and smart materials having unusual mechanical and thermal properties.
 A major activity is research into auxetic (negative Poisson's ratio) materials, which is now naturally extending into other negative phenomena (thermal expansion and stiffness).

-I am especially interested in developing materials having extremal/optimal properties for applications in the transport, healthcare technologies, advanced manufacturing and low carbon sectors.
+Andy is especially interested in developing materials having extremal/optimal properties for applications in the transport, healthcare technologies, advanced manufacturing and low carbon sectors.

 DUNCAN, Oliver, ALLEN, Tom, FOSTER, Leon, SENIOR, Terry and ALDERSON, Andrew (2017).
 Fabrication, characterisation and modelling of uniform and gradient auxetic foam sheets.
 Acta Materialia, 126, 426-437.

 ALLEN, Tom, DUNCAN, Olly, FOSTER, Leon, SENIOR, Terry, ZAMPIERI, Davide, EDEH, Victor and ALDERSON, Andrew (2017).
 Auxetic foam for snowsport safety devices.
 In: Snow sports trauma and safety: proceedings of the International Society of Skiing Safety.
 Advances in Experimental Medicine and Biology, 21 .
 International Society for Skiing Safety.

 HEWAGE, Trishan, ALDERSON, Kim, ALDERSON, Andrew and SCARPA, Fabrizio (2016).
 Double-Negative Mechanical Metamaterials Displaying Simultaneous Negative Stiffness and Negative Poisson’s Ratio Properties.
 Advanced Materials.
 (In Press)